wenma-phd/website_hugo/content/join/index.md

+# <i class="fas fa-hands-helping"></i>
-# <i class="fas fa-hands-helping"></i>Join our team
+# Join our team

 We foster a research environment that promotes equity, inclusion, and diversity.
-We are always on the lookout for enthusiastic researchers and new perspectives.
+We are always on the lookout for enthusiastic students and researchers, as well as new perspectives.

 ### Postdoctoral scholar